Bonnie McKee

-Bonnie Leigh McKee (born January 20, 1984) is an American singer and songwriter.
-Her debut album, Trouble, was released in 2004 by Reprise Records.
-After underperforming McKee was dropped by her label and took a musical hiatus before establishing herself as a songwriter.
+Bonnie Leigh McKee (born January 20, 1984) is an American singer, songwriter, and actress.
+Her debut album Trouble was released in 2004 by Reprise Records.
+After the label dropped her, she took a musical hiatus and established herself as a professional songwriter.
 She has written 10 singles that have reached number one in either the United States or the United Kingdom, which have sold more than 30 million copies worldwide combined.
-In 2013, McKee made a return to music with many singles, including "American Girl".
-She independently released an EP, Bombastic (2015).
+In 2013, she made a return to music with the single "American Girl".
+In 2015, she independently released the EP Bombastic.

+In 2024, after 11 years of anticipation by her fans expressed on social media and internet forums, she released a re-recorded version of what was meant to be her second LP, Hot City, originally supposed to be released through Epic Records in 2014, but ultimately cancelled by the label.
+Shortly after the cancellation of her album, a number of tracks meant for inclusion in its tracklist leaked on the internet.
+In the following years, they were cherished by her fans, prompting McKee to rerecord them in light of the Taylor Swift masters dispute.
+McKee released several tracks originally meant for her shelved 2014 album as singles from mid-2023 to early 2024, finally independently releasing the 16-track album on music streaming platforms.

-McKee is particularly known for collaborating with pop singer Katy Perry.
-The duo wrote the hits "California Gurls", "Teenage Dream", "Last Friday Night (T.G.I.F.)", "Part of Me", "Wide Awake", and "Roar".
-McKee also co-wrote "Dynamite" by Taio Cruz, which became the second-best selling song by a British artist in the digital era.
-McKee co-wrote other hits including "Hold It Against Me" by Britney Spears and "C'Mon" by Kesha; she has written for Cher, Christina Aguilera, Kelly Clarkson, and Adam Lambert.
-McKee also has collaborated with Canadian acapella singer Mike Tompkins.
+McKee is particularly known for collaborating with singer Katy Perry.
+The duo wrote "California Gurls", "Teenage Dream", "Last Friday Night (T.G.I.F.)", "Part of Me", "Wide Awake", and "Roar".
+McKee also co-wrote "Dynamite" by Taio Cruz, which became the second-best-selling song by a British artist in the digital era.
+McKee co-wrote other songs including "Hold It Against Me" by Britney Spears and "C'Mon" by Kesha.
+She additionally has written for Cher, Christina Aguilera, Kelly Clarkson, and Adam Lambert.
+McKee has also collaborated with Canadian a cappella singer Mike Tompkins.

 Early life

-Childhood

 McKee was born in Vacaville, California, and raised in Seattle.
 She studied classical piano and became a member of the Seattle Girls Choir Prime Voci at age 12; she toured with the choir throughout North America and Europe.
 She recorded two albums with the choir, titled Jackson Berkey Meets The Seattle Girls' Choir and Cantate 2000.
-She briefly attended the Bush School where she recorded a demonstration piece as part of a class project; she was kicked out soon afterwards.
+She briefly attended The Bush School during her freshman year of high school, where she recorded a demo album with other student musicians as part of an experiential class project with The President's musician Dave Dederer, an alumnus and former English teacher at the school; unrelatedly, she was kicked out soon afterward.
 At age 12, McKee's mother gave a demonstration CD featuring her singing Bette Midler and Fiona Apple songs to a friend of hers who is the co-founder of the Sub Pop label, Jonathan Poneman.
 Poneman was intrigued by her songwriting talents.
 According to McKee, this was the moment when she realized she had to be "more than just a singer."
 She knew she had to be a songwriter as well.